 Step 3: Design Low- And No-Content Books Like A Pro

-The third and final step of your free trial exploration is the Book Bolt designer.
+The third and final step of your free trial exploration is the Book Bolt Studio.
 It’s perhaps one of the best parts of using Book Bolt as it turns design creation into a piece of pie even for newbies and inexperienced users.
-The Book Bolt designer is a drag-and-drop design software that allows you to create attractive no-content and low-content book interiors and covers in minutes.
+The Book Bolt Studio is a drag-and-drop design software that allows you to create attractive no-content and low-content book interiors and covers in minutes.

 Here’s what you need to do next:

 - Pick your options for the print-on-demand book that you want to create.
-There are two options – “paperback and “hardcover”, which define the type of book Amazon will be shipping to your customers.
+There are a few different options – “paperback” and “hardcover”, which define the type of book Amazon will be shipping to your customers.
 However, both options provide many premade interior templates you can use, so it’s best to focus on designing a catchy cover.
 You can specify that option, too, in the pre-creation menu.